PROPERTY TAX DEFERRALS

 If you are having trouble paying property taxes on your home this year, there is a law that may provide limited help.

-The law applies only in a few cases, and the provisions are not well known.
+The law applies only in a few cases, and the provisions are not well-known.
 If the law applies to you, you can postpone paying taxes on a portion of the increase in your home’s value by submitting the appropriate form to the Travis Central Appraisal District.
 Taxes will continue to accrue and you will owe interest at the rate of 8% per year on the postponed tax amounts.
 However, taxing jurisdictions cannot sue you to collect the postponed taxes.
 The taxes will become due and must be paid within 30 days of the date you sell the property or no longer occupy it.
 You must also pay the remaining amount of your taxes on time every year to keep the tax benefit.

 Finding out whether the law will benefit you requires a little math.
 You need to compare your home’s appraised value for the prior year to its current appraised value, according to the appraisal district.
 If the value increased by more than 5% from prior to current year (excluding any improvements you added to the home), you can take advantage of the law.
 The amount of tax you can defer depends on how great the increase was.